anaxios/BashGPT/README.md

 # BashGPT

-The 'llm' script lets you ask questions to an LLM.
-It's very simple and doesn't remember conversations.
+The 'llm' scrip. lets you ask questions to an LLM.

 The 'define' script uses the 'llm' script and lets you define words in the terminal `define artificial intelligence`

 ## Install

-Link both scripts into a path directory.
+Link all scripts into a path directory.

 ## Config